piercefreeman/autopg/autopgpool/README.md

 # autopgpool

-`autopgpool` is a postgres pooler with opinionated default configurations.
+`autopgpool` is a Postgres pooler with opinionated default configurations.

-Unlike `autopg`, which is guaranteed to wrap standard postgres with auto-configuration useful on any device, `autopgpool` is more geared to users that are self hosting postgres and want a lightweight pooling layer out of the box.
+Unlike `autopg`, which is guaranteed to wrap standard Postgres with auto-configuration useful on any device, `autopgpool` is more geared to users that are self hosting postgres and want a lightweight pooling layer out of the box.

 It's currently a wrapper on top of the battle hardened [pgbouncer](https://www.pgbouncer.org/), but this is an implementation detail that could change in the future.